getify/You-Dont-Know-JS/this & object prototypes/ch1.md

 		foo( tmp );
 	}
 }
+// foo: 0....
+// foo: 0....
+// ...

 // how many times was `foo` called? console.log( foo.count ); // 0 -- WTF?
 ```

-The developer observes `foo.count` is *always* `0`, even though some `console.log` statements were clearly made indicating `foo` was in fact called.
-Their frustration stems from their *too literal* interpretation of what `this` means.
+`foo.count` is *still* `0`, even though it's pretty unlikely that all ten generated random numbers were less than `0.5`, and indeed several `console.log` statements clearly indicate `foo` was in fact called.
+The frustration stems from a *too literal* interpretation of what `this` (in `this.count++`) means.

-When the code sets `foo.count` to `0`, indeed it's adding a property `count` to the function object `foo` (all functions in JavaScript are objects as well).
-But for the `this.count` reference inside of the function, `this` is not in fact pointing at all to that function object, and so even though the property names are the same, the root objects are different, and chaos ensues.
+When the code does `foo.count = 0`, indeed it's adding a property `count` to the function object `foo`.
+But for the `this.count` reference inside of the function, `this` is not in fact pointing at all to that function object, and so even though the property names are the same, the root objects are different, and confusion ensues.

-**Note:** The responsible developer *should* ask, "If I was incrementing a `count` property but it wasn't the one I expected, which one *was* I incrementing?"
-In fact, were he to dig deeper, he would find that he had accidentally created a global variable `count`, and it currently has the value `NaN`.
+**Note:** A responsible developer *should* ask at this moment, "If I was incrementing a `count` property but it wasn't the one I expected, which one *was* I incrementing?"
+In fact, were he to dig deeper, he would find that he had accidentally created a global variable `count` (see Chapter 2 for *how* that happened!), and it currently has the value `NaN`.
 Of course, once he identifies this peculiar outcome, he then has a whole other set of questions.
-"How was it global, and why did it end up `NaN` instead of some proper count value?"
+"How was it global, and why did it end up `NaN` instead of some proper count value?" (see Chapter 2)

 Instead of stopping at this point and digging into why the `this` reference doesn't seem to be behaving as *expected*, and answering those tough but important questions, many developers simply avoid the issue altogether, and hack toward some other solution, such as creating another object to hold the `count` property: